Museo de Arte de Querétaro

 A block west of Jardín Zenea is the Fuente de Neptuno, designed by noted Mexican neoclassical architect Eduardo Tresguerras in 1797.

 Templo de Santa Clara

 The 17th-century Templo de Santa Clara has an extraordinarily ornate baroque interior.
-Though masses are held frequently so you'll have...
+Masses are held frequently so you'll have to...

 The first of its kind in the world, this extraordinary museum is the labor of love of its owner Señor Landin, whose family has been...